Mike Freeman (defensive back)

-Michael Freeman (born July 13, 1944) is an American former professional football defensive back.
+Michael Freeman (born July 13, 1944) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Fresno State Bulldogs.

-Freeman was born in Los Angeles in 1944 and attended Fresno High School in Fresno, California.
-He played college football at Fresno State and was selected by the Minnesota Vikings in the fourth round (89th overall pick) of the 1968 NFL/AFL draft.
+Freeman was born in Los Angeles in 1944 and attended McLane High School in Fresno, California.
+He played college football at Fresno City College for two years before transferring to California State University, Fresno.
+He starred at Fresno State as a defensive back/safety in 1966 and 1967 and was selected by the UPI as a first-team defensive back on the 1966 Little All-America team.

+Freeman was selected by the Minnesota Vikings in the fourth round (89th overall pick) of the 1968 NFL/AFL draft.
+He was placed on waivers by the Vikings in early September 1968 and immediately claimed by the Atlanta Falcons.
+During his time with the Falcons, he was used primarily as a backup and on special teams.
 He appeared in 37 games for the Atlanta Falcons, six of them as a starter, from 1968 to 1970.
 He totaled one interception and five fumble recoveries.